sg-developer-portal/doc-portal-publisher-guide/limitations.md

    3. When an update is made to a sub folder (`sub-dir`) through github, it will retrigger the publishing flow for all of the documents tied to this repository

 **We are working on solutions to fix this but we are discouraging it in the meantime as it could dampen your Doc Portal experience.**

-## Inaccurate Last Commit Display

-When publishing big files, the last commit detail might appear even though not all the files are done publishing yet.
-We are working on a better way to display data for this.